tulir/lindeb/README.md

 # lindeb - mau\Lu Link Database
 A simple link manager with powerful search.
 Built using Go, React, Elasticsearch and MariaDB.

-The official deployment will be available at [lindeb.mau.lu](https://lindeb.mau.lu).
+The official deployment is available at [lindeb.mau.lu](https://lindeb.mau.lu).

 ## Course info
 This is also a database exercise project.